Pediatric Sleep Specialist

 Family-Centered Care and Support

 Sleep problems affect the entire family, not just the child.
-Parents and siblings often lose sleep when one family member has sleep difficulties.
+Parents and siblings often lose sleep too when one family member struggles.
 The Rebis approach includes:

 • Understanding normal sleep development in children